skylersidner/sveltekit-todo/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Tailwind

+This app is configured for Tailwind 2 and *not* Tailwind 3.